ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.4.10 =
+* Fix to allow non-admin users to be able to see edit links on Link Library visitor-facing pages

+= 7.4.9 =
+* Added new display mode for category list ([link-library-cats]) called Simple Divs

+= 7.4.8 =
+* Added option to [link-library-filters] shortcode to display apply button (showapplybutton)

+= 7.4.7 =
+* Fix for display of hierarchical categories in [link-library-cats] shortcode

+= 7.4.6 =
+* Relaxed HTMl tags parsing for custom field before and after content

+= 7.4.5 =
+* Further refinement of accepted HTML tags for advanced configuration table

+= 7.4.4 =
+* Fixes for warnings in usersubmission.php

+= 7.4.3 =
+* Further refinement of accepted HTML tags for advanced configuration table

+= 7.4.2 =
+* Implemented some accessibility functions in tag filter
+* Fixed advanced table to accept HTML values once again

+= 7.4.1 =
+* Security fixes
+* Added support for WPGraphQL

 = 7.4 =
 * Corrected PHP warning in render-link-library-addlink-sc.php